Natural Arkansas System / Precision Knife Sharpening Kit

 Includes a Soft Stone (300 grit equivalent), Hard Stone (650 grit equivalent), and Black Hard Stone (1,200 grit equivalent) Hones

 The Ultimate in Sharpening Systems Technology Safe, Easy and Convenient to Use.
-The Lansky Controlled-Angle Sharpening System is designed to give your blade a professional, razor sharp edge every time.
+The Lansky Controlled-Angle Sharpening System is a guided knife sharpening system designed to give your blade a professional, razor sharp edge every time.
 All systems include:

 - Precision-engineered, multi-angle, flip-over knife clamp.